 Caring for your projects

-You can was your superwash wool garments in the washing machine on a gentle/cool cycle.
+You can wash your superwash wool garments in the washing machine on a gentle/wool cycle.
 However, to increase the life of your finished projects I recommend hand washing.

 Over time projects may develop pills.
 The best way to remove pills from a project is with an electric de-piller or lint remover.
 These gadgets “shave” the pills from the surface of the project, without harming the stitches.